Five Political Activism Opportunities for Students

 All of these opportunities are an excellent way to show students what they can do to be involved in the political process of our country.
 Fostering an interest in politics isn’t difficult.
 Each one of these political activism opportunities is a great way to spark conversations about what it means to be a good leader and what role we play as citizens of our great nation.

-Mary Kizior is a content developer for American Life League’s Culture of Life Studies Program, which stresses the culture of life as an integral part of every academic discipline.
+Mary Kizior is the product developer and marketing manager for the Culture of Life Studies Program, which stresses the culture of life as an integral part of every academic discipline.
 CLSP is dedicated to building a culture of life and helping students become effective communicators of the pro-life message.